ClickHouse/dbt-clickhouse/README.md

       cluster_mode: [False] # Use specific settings designed to improve operation on Replicated databases (recommended for ClickHouse Cloud)
       use_lw_deletes: [False] Use the strategy `delete+insert` as the default incremental strategy.
       check_exchange: [True] # Validate that clickhouse support the atomic EXCHANGE TABLES command.
-(Not needed for most ClickHouse versions) local_suffix [local] # Table suffix of local tables on shards for distributed materializations
+(Not needed for most ClickHouse versions) local_suffix [_local] # Table suffix of local tables on shards for distributed materializations.
       custom_settings: [{}] # A dictionary/mapping of custom ClickHouse settings for the connection - default is empty.

       # Native (clickhouse-driver) connection settings